1985 Major League Baseball postseason: Kansas City Royals (AL) vs. St. Louis Cardinals (NL)

-The Royals became the fifth team in World Series history to come back from a 3–1 series deficit to win the championship, and only the second expansion team to win a World Series after the New York Mets.
+The Royals became the fifth team in World Series history to come back from a 3–1 series deficit to win the championship, and were the last to do so until the Chicago Cubs in 2016.
 The Royals also became the first team in MLB history to win both the LCS and the World Series after trailing three games to one in both rounds, a feat no other team has accomplished since.
 This was the first major league championship won by a team from Kansas City since 1970, when the Kansas City Chiefs won Super Bowl IV.
 After the series win, the Royals fell into a massive slump, and missed the postseason for the next 29 years.
-Their next postseason appearance would come in 2014, where they returned to the World Series, but narrowly lost to the San Francisco Giants in seven games.
-The Royals' next title would come in 2015, where they defeated the New York Mets in five games.
+Their next postseason appearance would come in 2014, where they returned to the World Series, but narrowly lost to the San Francisco Giants in seven games, becoming the last victim of a Giants dynasty of three championships in five years from 2010 to 2014.
+The Royals would eventually win their next and most recent title in 2015 over the New York Mets in five games.

 This was the first of three consecutive losses in the World Series for the Cardinals.
-They would return to the World Series two years later, but lost to the Minnesota Twins in seven games after being five innings away from the championship in Game 7.
-They made it back in 2004, only to be swept by the Boston Red Sox.
-The Cardinals would eventually taste championship success again in 2006, against the Detroit Tigers in five games.
+They would return to the World Series two years later, but lost to the Minnesota Twins in seven games, who won their first championship in 63 years.
+They also returned in 2004, but were swept by the Boston Red Sox, who won their first championship in 86 years.
+The Cardinals would eventually taste championship success again in 2006, where they upset the Detroit Tigers in five games as part of a Cinderella run as an 83-win team.